 Public Service activities cover a wide range of projects designed to respond to a timely or pertinent community need.
-Public Service activities are eligible for \$250,000 in grant funding for single locality-led projects and up to \$1,000,000 for regional projects (in which the project is meeting a regional community need or benefitting multiple localities).
+Public Service activities are eligible for \$250,000 in grant funding for single locality-led projects and up to \$500,000 for regional projects (in which the project is meeting a regional community need or benefitting multiple localities).
 CDBG-funded public service activities must meet the benefit to Low-to-Moderate Income individuals or Urgent Need National Objectives.
-Such activities include, but are not limited to:
+DHCD will limit its Public Service activities to three priority areas based on input from communities: